NHL playoff scenarios run the gamut of where, when and how

 “Those are all fair questions but not ones that we have to resolve right away,” NHL Deputy Commissioner Bill Daly told The Associated Press by email, likening the situation for the league to a “a multi-faceted puzzle.”

-Over the weekend, the governors and New York and Florida both tamped down President Donald Trump’s hope of sports resuming in August.
+Over the weekend, the governors of New York and Florida both tamped down President Donald Trump’s hope of sports resuming in August.
 New York Gov. Andrew Cuomo said: “I would love to see sports back to help with cabin fever. … But this is not about hopes and dreams and aspirations and what you would like to see.”

 The NHL, which postponed play March 12, has several times pushed back its self-quarantine guideline — it’s now April 15 — before players can even think about reporting to team facilities.
 The date is expected to be extended again.